Trump says he will call Putin, then Zelenskyy, on Monday to push for Ukraine ceasefire

 Ukraine's European allies strongly condemned the attack.
 U.K. Foreign Secretary David Lammy said that he was “appalled” by it.
 “If Putin is serious about peace, Russia must agree to a full and immediate ceasefire, as Ukraine has done,” he wrote on X.

-According to the Washington-based Institute for the Study of War think tank, Ukrainian forces have been inching forward into Russian territory in the Kursk region, just north of Bilopillia.

-Russia said last month that its forces had fully reclaimed the Kursk region, nearly nine months after Kyiv's lightning incursion captured more than 100 settlements there and promised to hand Ukraine a bargaining chip in possible negotiations.
-Ukrainian officials said that fighting in Kursk was still ongoing.
+German Chancellor Friedrich Merz, speaking at a joint news conference with Italian Prime Minister Giorgia Meloni, condemned Russia for "continuing their attacks today with undiminished ferocity.”
+He vowed to continue to increase the pressure on Moscow with added sanctions.

 Joanna Kozlowska reported from London.
-Hanna Arhirova in Istanbul, and Llazar Semini in Tirana, Albania, contributed to this report.
+Hanna Arhirova in Istanbul, Llazar Semini in Tirana, Albania, and Kirsten Grieshaber in Berlin contributed to this report.

 Follow AP's coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine